top of page

 Whether you’re a healthcare professional, researcher, or family member wanting to learn more, here are some essential resources on NORSE and FIRES:

 The NORSE Institute (United States): A global leader in NORSE and FIRES research, clinical guidance, and advocacy.
 Though based in the U.S., the NORSE Institute works closely with families, clinicians, and researchers worldwide.
-Sam’s Superheroes Foundation is proud to partner with them to support this vital mission.

 🔗 Read NORSE Institute’s Guidelines for Investigating NORSE and FIRES